ucev/dependency-cleaner/README.md

 Remove dependencies you no longer needed in package.json

 # Params
--d: root directory
+- d: target directory, must have package.json in it
--y: delete automatically
+- y: delete automatically